 Where do I dispose of electronic waste?

 Electronic wastes like cell phones, computers, and appliances cannot be thrown in regular curbside bins.
-You can use the Go Green Gadgets Directory to find dedicated disposal locations.
+The Go Green Gadgets Directory can help you find dedicated disposal locations.
 Alternatively, check for upcoming electronics-focused community events in your city or town where you can safely dispose of these ecologically harmful substances.

 In Summary